robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Rules for parsing the data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _comment:

 Ignored data
 ''''''''''''

 When Robot Framework parses the test data, it ignores:

-- All tables that do not start with a recognized table name in the first cell.
+- All tables that do not start with a `recognized table name`__ in the first cell.
 - Everything else on the first row of a table apart from the first cell.
-- Data before the first table and also between tables if the data format
+- All data before the first table.
+If the data format allows data between
-  allows that.
+  tables, also that is ignored.
 - All empty rows, which means these kinds of rows can be used to make
   the tables more readable.
-- All empty cells at the end of rows; you must add a backslash (\\) or `built-in
+- All empty cells at the end of rows, unless they are escaped__.
-  variable`__ :var:`${EMPTY}` to prevent such cells from being ignored.
-- All single backslashes (\\); they are used as an escape character.
+- All single backslashes (\\) when not used for escaping_.
-- All characters following a hash mark (#), if it is the first
+- All characters following the hash character (:code:`#`), when it is the first
-  character of a cell; this means that hash marks can be used to enter
+  character of a cell.
+This means that hash marks can be used to enter
   comments in the test data.
 - All formatting in the HTML/reST test data.